Ysdra/Agenda_Web_App/README.md

 ### Color Legend For Users:

-Past hours (aka hours that have already occurred) = gray
+Past hours (hours that have already occurred) = gray

 Current hour (the current hour of the day) = red